watson-developer-cloud/java-sdk/README.md

 [VCAP_SERVICES][vcap_environment] environment variable.
 To get them, you need to first create and bind the service to your application.

-You will need the `username` and `password` credentials for each service these are *not* your Bluemix credentials, and are found in the VCAP_SERVICES variable on Bluemix for each service.
+You will need the `username` and `password` credentials for each service these are *not* your Bluemix credentials, and are found in the VCAP_SERVICES variable on Bluemix, and they are different for each service.

 ## IBM Watson Services
-The Watson Developer Cloud offers a variety of services for building cognitive apps.
+The Watson Developer Cloud offers a variety of services for building cognitive applications.

 ### Concept Expansion
 Map euphemisms or colloquial terms to more commonly understood phrases using the [Concept Expansion][concept_expansion] service.
-Example: Create a job, wait for it to finish, and retrieve results.
+Example: Create a job, wait for it to finish, and then retrieve results.

 ```java
 import com.ibm.watson.developer_cloud.concept_expansion.v1.ConceptExpansion;